 Trend Lines Creation Method by Victor Sperandeo

 Let’s talk about the good old technical analysis.
-According to its rules, you need to connect two subsequent extremes in order to draw a trend line.
+According to its rules, you need to connect two subsequent extremes to draw a trend line.
 You are to connect the minimal point with the line in case of an uptrend and connect the maximal points in case of a downtrend.

 Let’s draw it schematically on the figure below:

 I have made a classic chart on the scheme and created as many as three trend lines instead of one.
 Which one of these three lines is correct?
 Now you are facing subjectivity of technical analysis.
 These lines are created in the right way.
 However, don’t forget that this is a scheme with an ideal chart.
-We all know that (for some reasons) the things don’t go the way it is written in the books and it is not so easy to create a trend line correctly.
+We all know that (for some reason) the things don’t go the way it is written in the books and it is not so easy to create a trend line correctly.

 For example, look at the screenshot of the chart’s marking, which I once added to the article about the trend lines.
 I do also recommend subscribing to my newsletter, downloading and watching a webinar dedicated to this (and not only) topic.

 How did do you like it?
 Of course, I have drawn many of the lines wrong but we can’t get rid of all the lines anyway.
-In turn, the Sperandeo method will empower us to create one single line on the chart, with which will help us to determine the trend’s direction.
+In turn, the Sperandeo method will empower us to create one single line on the chart, which will help us to determine the trend’s direction.

 Before writing a new article, I always go through dozens of websites and analyze the information.
 This article is of no exception and I have looked through several sites concerning this topic.
 I was surprised (once again) that absolutely each site contained the algorithm for creating the trend lines, which differs significantly from one in the book “Trader Vic II: Principles of Professional Speculation” (p.
 170, Chapter #10, “Applying technical principles of market analysis”).